Conservation areas and reserves

-The Cederberg Conservancy consists of two of the five biomes of the Cape Floral Kingdom, namely Sandstone Fynbos and Succulent Karoo.
-The Cederberg Sandstone Fynbos biome is divided into two distinct vegetation groups, namely Fynbos and Renosterveld, both thriving on well-leached, infertile soils derived from Table Mountain sandstone.
+The Cederberg Conservancy consists of 2 of the 5 biomes of the Cape Floral Kingdom, namely Sandstone Fynbos and Succulent Karoo.
+The Cederberg Sandstone Fynbos biome is divided into 2 distinct vegetation groups, namely Fynbos and Renosterveld.
+Both thrive on well-leached, infertile soils derived from Table Mountain sandstone.

 Sandstone Fynbos is distinguishable by the presence of reeds (Restionaceae), ericas (Ericaceae) and different types of Proteaceae such as sugarbush proteas (which grow in the cracks of large rock platforms), pincushions, cone bushes and spiderheads.
 The area is prone to fires, especially in the dry summer season.
 Plants typically found at lower altitudes are the spinning top/tolletjiebos (Leucadendron rubrum), the grey-leaved sugarbush/suikerkan (Protea laurifolia) and the common sunshine conebush/stompieknopbos (Leucadendron salignum).
 On the lower slopes one finds the fire-resistant wagon tree/waboom (Protea nitida).
 On dry slopes and around rocky outcrops, woody thickets are formed by wild olive trees (Olea europaea subsp. africana), rockwood (Heeria argentea) and rock candlewood (Maytenus oleoides).